-- 1. The council will protect designated areas of international, national and local significance.
+- The council will protect designated areas of international, national and local significance.
 Nationally and internationally protected sites will be afforded the highest level of protection.
 Development which potentially impacts upon locally designated sites would be expected to: - a.
-Prepare a Preliminary Ecological Appraisal (PEA) which clearly assesses the direct and indirect impacts upon locally designated sites; - b.
-If impacts are likely, they must demonstrate how these are outweighed by the overall benefit of the proposals and; - c.
-Ensure appropriate mitigation, and its long term management, is secured. - 2.
-Financial developer contributions will be required, where appropriate, to address both direct and indirect impacts upon designated sites.
+Prepare an ecological/geodiversity assessment appropriate to the scope and scale of impacts.
+This should assess potential direct and indirect impacts on the designated site/s and be to current recognised standards, as adopted by national conservation bodies and carried out by suitably qualified person(s); - If unavoidable impacts are likely, they must demonstrate how these are outweighed by the overall benefit of the proposals; and - c.
+Ensure appropriate mitigation, compensation, enhancement and long term management, are secured in line with the Lawton principles for strengthening the network of designated sites. - Financial developer contributions will be required, where appropriate, to address both direct and indirect impacts upon designated sites.